glotzerlab/gsd/doc/schema-hoomd.rst

     :Type: float (32-bit)
     :Size: Nx4
     :Default: 0,0,0,0
-    :Units: quaternion (??)
+    :Units: quaternion

-    Store the angular momentum of each particle.
-TODO: document format.
+    Store the angular momentum of each particle as a quaternion.
+See the HOOMD documentation for information on how to convert to a vector representation.

 .. chunk:: particles/image